Limbé, Cameroon

-Limbé (known as Victoria from 1858 to 1982) is a seaside city in the South-West Region of Cameroon.
+Limbé or Limbe (known as Victoria from 1858 to 1982) is a seaside city in the South-West Region of Cameroon.
 At the 2005 Census, the population was 84,223.

 Toponymy

 The city name Limbe is generally held to originate from a mispronunciation of the name of a German engineer called Limburgh.
 Oral narratives hold that this engineer is responsible for constructing a bridge across one of the rivers in the city.
-Over a period of time, this river came to be associated with this engineer.
-In 1982, a presidential decree signed by president Ahmadou Babatoura Ahidjo, a changed the city name from Victoria to Limbe.
+Over some time, this river came to be associated with this engineer.
+In 1982, a presidential decree signed by president Ahmadou Babatoura Ahidjo changed the city name from Victoria to Limbe.

 History

-Initially Victoria and its vicinity was not part of the new German colony Kamerun and remained under British administration.
-On May 7, 1886 Great Britain and Germany agreed to exchange Victoria and its vicinity for German rights at the Forcados River in Nigeria and St. Lucia, KwaZulu-Natal in South Africa.
-On March 28, 1887 Victoria and its vicinity were handed over to the German administration.
-At the same time Swiss Presbyterian missionaries bought the land from the Baptist Missionary Society in 1887.
+Initially, Victoria and its vicinity were not part of the new German colony Kamerun and remained under British administration.
+On May 7, 1886, Great Britain and Germany agreed to exchange Victoria and its vicinity for German rights at the Forcados River in Nigeria and at St Lucia in Natal.
+On March 28, 1887, Victoria and its vicinity were handed over to the German administration.
+At the same time, Swiss Presbyterian missionaries bought the land from the Baptist Missionary Society in 1887.

-Victoria became British again in 1915.
+Victoria became British again in 1915, becoming part of British Cameroon.
 In 1982 Victoria was renamed "Limbe" by Ahmadou Ahidjo.

-Limbe was recently acknowledged by the Cameroonian government for its role played in the trade of slaves.
+Limbe was recently acknowledged by the Cameroonian government for its role in the trade of slaves.
 The current site (Bimbia) is being restored for tourists, who would like to understand how slaves made their way from far distances to the coastal city.